Boeing 727-100 Moulds in 1/400 Scale

 Gemini Jets (2009)

-Gemini have produced 10 models using their Boeing 727-100 mould between 2009 and 2013.
+Gemini have produced only 10 models using their Boeing 727-100 mould between 2009 and 2013.
 There were at the time well publicised issues with the angle of the horizontal stabilisers of most of them - especially the National Airlines version, which as I recall got quite heated on the forums as Gemini didn't accept criticism gracefully.
 The ten models are all, with the exception of the first (a Dan Air London example), from US airlines with no less than four of them being Alaska Airlines examples (showing the four Alaskana graphics schemes).
 The others have been from Trans Caribbean, National Airlines, Northwest Orient, Eastern Air Lines and Pan Am.
 Aside from the Alaska examples Gemini was careful to make sure that none of the models had been released previously by Aeroclassics.
 Though AC has done similar models of several it hasn't done exactly the same scheme variant.

 Aside from the aforementioned issues with the horizontal stabilisers the mould is good, though often it seems to sit quite high on its front wheels, the no 2 engine may be a bit tall and the tail top is much too curved.
 The horizontal stabilisers indeed proved an issue with my models using the mould and have detached from two of my three versions and have had to be reglued.
 The last Gemini release (Pan Am) modified the mould.
 It seems that the issue with the horizontal stabilisers was fixed and at the same time all the undercarriage was lowered and improved.